Himank-J/TabsTracker/README.md

 ## 🚀 Getting Started

-1. Install the extension from the Chrome Web Store
+1. ⭐ the repository first.
+2. Download this repo as zip file or clone the repo.
+3. Go to `chrome://extensions/` >> Turn on developer mode >> Load unpacked >> Select the repo directory
-2. The extension will automatically start tracking your tab usage
+4. The extension will automatically start tracking your tab usage
-3. Access the dashboard by clicking the extension icon
+5. Access the dashboard by clicking the extension icon
-4. Configure your preferences in the Settings tab:
+6. Configure your preferences in the Settings tab:
    - Set up time limits
    - Define productive/social sites
    - Customize tracking preferences